 Thursday, September 25, 2025

-Our society will fail unless someone starts teaching young women how to relate to men
+Our society will fail unless someone starts teaching women how to relate to men

 The Internet is full of painful stories of relationships gone bad.
 This is no surprise: people crash and burn if they drive in traffic without proper training.
 Loving a spouse needs much more teaching than driving a car.

-A Parent to a Daughter: Understanding a Man’s Sexual Drive
+A Parent to a Daughter: Knowing a Man’s Sexual Drive

-Sweetheart, I want to talk to you about something important that few women hear clearly enough.
-You’re growing into a beautiful woman, and you’ll attract attention from men.
-Some of it will feel wonderful, but not all of it will be safe.
+Sweetheart, I want to talk to you about something that few women hear clearly.
+You’re becoming a beautiful woman, and you’ll attract attention from men.
+Some of it will feel wonderful, but it may not be safe.[1]

 Ask God to protect you until He either chooses you a husband for whom you can be a help meet or makes you content without one.

-Marriage should work out joyfully for every woman, but you must watch your step.
+Marriage should bring joy to every woman, but you must watch your step.
 A good man will protect you from his desires and help protect you from your desires.
-Be careful: it’s hard to find a good husband if you’ve already given your heart or your body to someone who wasn’t worthy.
+Be careful: it’s hard to find a good husband if you give your heart or your body to someone who wasn’t worthy.

 Men have pursued women for generations.
 If a man stirs your heart or confuses you, don’t try to sort it out yourself.
 Talk to me!
 I’ve heard many lies.
 I’ll help you tell truth from temptation.
 People your own age haven’t learned enough to do that.